 Howard A. Kipnis

-Mr. Kipnis has represented clients to judgment (or award) in over 50 jury trials, bench trials and in arbitration, and has successfully represented banks, institutional and familial fiduciaries and individuals in numerous appeals, but nonetheless encourages early evaluation of claims and resolution through use of less costly methods, such as through aggressive use of dispositive motions or alternative dispute resolution methods.
+Mr. Kipnis has represented clients to judgment (or award) in over 50 jury trials, bench trials, or arbitrations, and has successfully represented banks, institutional and familial fiduciaries and individuals in numerous appeals.
+He nonetheless encourages early evaluation of claims and resolution through use of less costly methods, such as through aggressive use of dispositive motions or alternative dispute resolution methods.

-From 1984 to 1991, Mr. Kipnis practiced at Luce Forward Hamilton & Scripps n San Diego. thereafter, until 1994, he served as Assistant General Counsel at San Diego Trust & Savings Bank, where he handled the Bank’s litigation and claims portfolio and was lead counsel for its Trusts & Estates Department.
+From 1984 to 1991, Mr. Kipnis practiced at Luce Forward Hamilton & Scripps in San Diego.
+Thereafter, until 1994, he served as Assistant General Counsel at San Diego Trust & Savings Bank, where he handled that bank’s litigation and claims portfolio, and was lead counsel for its Trusts & Estates Department.

-Mr. Kipnis currently serves on the Trust and Estates Executive Committee of the California Lawyers Association (formerly the California State Bar) (TEXCOM), where he serves as a member of the Litigation and Ethics Subcommittees.
+Mr. Kipnis currently serves on the Trust and Estates Executive Committee of the California Lawyers Association (formerly the State Bar of California) (TEXCOM), where he serves as a member of TEXCOM’s Litigation and Ethics Subcommittees.
 He is also currently a managing editor of the California Trust and Estates Quarterly (the Official Publication of the Trust and Estates Section of the California Lawyers Association).
-Most recently Mr. Kipnis has chaired a TEXCOM subcommittee and co-authored an Amicus Brief filed on behalf of TEXCOM in response to the recent case of Barefoot v.
+Most recently Mr. Kipnis has chaired a TEXCOM subcommittee and co-authored an Amicus Brief filed on behalf of TEXCOM in the case of Barefoot v.
 Jennings (“Barefoot”), now pending before the California Supreme Court.
 The reported Court of Appeal opinion in Barefoot bars former trust beneficiaries from contesting trust instruments that resulted in their disinheritance in probate court.